test-repo-billy/azure-rest-api-specs/specification/devtestlabs/resource-manager/readme.md

     from: types.json
     where: $
     reason: This is a copy of the common types from ARM.
+  - suppress: R2007 # LongRunningOperationsWithLongRunningExtension
+    from: DTL.json
+    where:
+        - $.paths["/subscriptions/{subscriptionId}/providers/Microsoft.DevTestLab/locations/{locationName}/operations/{name}"].get
+    reason: This returns the statuscode based on the current operation.
+Thus, it can return both 200, 202, 400 and 5xx.
+And will not contain a location header with the uri of itself.
   - suppress: ResourceNameRestriction
     from: DTL.json
     reason: Maintain backwards compatability.
 Historically, the service hasn't been enforcing naming rules for most resources.